Annapurna Circle Trek - 14 Days

 Day 10: Yak kharka to Thorang Phedi: (4420m/14501ft): 3-4 hours

-It is an uphill walk to Thorang Phedi.
-After walking for some time we cross a suspension bridge and reach Ledar village.
-We ascend furthermore and pass through towering cliffs before reaching Thorang Phedi, the last village before Thorong La.
-On this trip we are rewarded with one of the best views of Mt.
+Today’s trek is an uphill climb to Thorang Phedi.
+Along the way, we cross a suspension bridge and arrive at Ledar village.
+Continuing our ascent, we pass towering cliffs before reaching Thorang Phedi, the final village before Thorong La.
+The journey rewards us with spectacular views of Mt.
 Gundang, Mt.
-Syagang, Thorung Peak and Mt.
+Syagang, Thorung Peak, and Mt.
 Khatungkan.
-Overnight in Thorang Phedi.
+We spend the night in Thorang Phedi.

 Day 11: Trek to Thorong La (5416m/17764ft) to Muktinath (3,800/12,467ft) then drive to Jomsom: 7 - 8 hours trek, 1 hour drive